Terrier Dogs

 About the Border Terrier

-The Border Terrier is a medium terrier dogs known for its balanced nature and highly intelligent mind.
-Well-suited to apartment living, the Border Terrier is manageable for most owners.
+The Border Terrier is a small terrier dog known for being deeply loving with its family and outgoing and sociable.
+With a highly intelligent mind, adaptable to most living situations, the Border Terrier is manageable for most owners.
 Typically standing 10 to 11 inches tall at the shoulder and weighing 11 to 15 pounds, this breed has a life expectancy of 12 to 15 years, making it a long-lived companion for the right family.

 Originally classified within the Terrier Dogs group, the Border Terrier brings a distinct combination of traits that sets it apart.
 The Border Terrier is a high-energy breed that thrives with plenty of daily exercise and mental stimulation.
 Deeply affectionate, the Border Terrier loves being close to its people and forms strong bonds with every member of the household.